achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 Many of new edges from Adamant Entertainment's "Thrilling Tales of Adventure" are permitted.

-### Brilliant Scientist
-(Power)
-Requirements: Seasoned, Arcane
-Background (Weird Science), Smarts d8+, Repair d8+, Weird Science d8+
-The character is one of the
-brightest minds in his field.
-Each raise the character gets on his activation roll reduces the cost of the power by 1 Power Point.
-This edge applies to all inventions created by the character.

 ### Bring it on!
 (Combat)
 Requirements: Seasoned, Fighting